Why would a student choose the joint degree program?

-The preceding examples indicate that students believe that having two different bachelors' degrees will serve as a competitive advantage with planned pursuits after graduation.
 Any decision to pursue two undergraduate degrees should be given serious consideration.
 In some cases, students may find that they could earn a master's degree in their second area of interest in the same amount or slightly more time than it would take to earn two undergraduate degrees.

 Joint Degree Program General Policies and Procedures

 Undergraduate students may pursue joint undergraduate degrees in the Tippie College of Business and the College of Liberal Arts and Sciences or the College of Engineering.
 The following rules apply to all students in a joint degree program:

 - Students in joint degree programs are allowed a combined maximum of three second-grade-only options.

 - All students in joint programs must meet all degree requirements for both majors as well as complete all General Education Program components for both majors.

 - Students are assigned two advisors-one in both colleges (for each major).

 - Students in joint degree programs are assessed tuition for the primary major only.